CMS 11 VS CMS 12

 1. Key Architectural Differences

-- Implications: Runs on Windows, Linux, macOS.
+- Implications: Runs on Windows, Linux, and macOS.
 Supports Docker.
-Streamlined development and access to latest .NET libraries.
+Provides streamlined development and access to the latest .NET libraries.

 -